 It is critical to recognize that insurers do not use the typical consumer credit score while making decisions about whether or not to offer insurance and at what price.
 Instead, the industry utilizes certain information contained in an insured's credit history to establish what is known as a credit-based insurance score.
-An insurance score focuses on credit tenure and length of credit history, because these factors have been proven to be predictive of future insurance claims.
+An insurance score focuses on credit tenure and length of overall credit history, because these factors have been proven to be predictive of future insurance claims.
 Unlike a traditional credit score, which would be used to obtain a mortgage or credit card, the focus is not on factors which illustrate an applicants' economic stresses.

 While a consumer's insurance score and their credit score are not the same, in good economic times they often track relatively closely to one another.
 However, in difficult economic times, like the 2008 recession, insurance-based credit scores tend to remain far more stable than traditional credit scores.
-While we do not yet know the full impact of the novel coronavirus on the overall economy, TransUnion's median credit-based insurance score actually improved through the first eight months of 2020.
+Early indications during the COVID-19 pandemic indicated that TransUnion's median credit-based insurance score actually improved through the first eight months of 2020.